About futures in sight

 Our Name and Logo

-futures in sight: It is all about standing in the present moment and looking into the future; making decisions for today to create the future you want.
+futures in sight: It is all about standing in the present moment and looking into the future; making decisions today to create the future you want.

 We would also like to thank Ellie Chatfield, a Gamillaroi Artist from North West New South Wales, who assisted us with making our logo more inviting and welcoming to Aboriginal and Torres Strait Islander People.
 Ellie explains that the teal parts are also boomerangs providing protection and support; the orange parts are coolamon used for supporting family and community.
 The path provides the way.